Duardz/axionark/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3 (AGPLv3).
+See the [LICENSE](LICENSE) file for full license details.

 ## 🙏 Acknowledgments